arturdsilva/alien_force/README.md

 #### Objective

 Survive as long as possible against continuously increasing waves of alien enemies.
-Not just the number of enemies, but also their speed is incremented along the time.
+Not only does the number of enemies increase, but their speed also increases over time.

 #### Game mechanics